This post contains affiliate links. Read the full disclosure above.

 Place a layer of dirt on top of the diaper/undergarment.

-Give your new flowers a much needed drink of water and that’s it.
+Give your new flowers a much-needed drink of water and that’s it.
 You’re good to go.
-No more watering every single day leaving you more time to do things you really love.
+No more watering flowers every single day leaving you more time to do things you really love.

 Keep an eye on your flowers and water them as needed.